ethereum/go-ethereum/docs/_clef/Introduction.md

 ## Summary

-Clef is an external key management and signer tool that comes bundled with Geth but can be used as a standalone application.
-Clef has security benefits above and beyond Geth's built-in account management.
+Clef is an external key management and signer tool that comes bundled with Geth but can either be used as a backend account manager and signer for Geth or as a completely separate standalone application.
+Being modular and composable it can be used as a component in decentralized applications or to sign data and transactions in untrusted environments.
+Clef is intended to eventually replace Geth's built-in account management tools.